 The short: Amelia Frahm helped pioneer cancer resources for children.
-She is owner of Nutcracker Publishing Company, author of the award winning, Tickles Tabitha’s Cancer-tankerous Mommy, a contributor to the inspirational, How We Became Breast Cancer Thrivers, and creator of Crack Open a Book! education curriculums.
+She is the owner of Nutcracker Publishing Company, author of the award-winning Tickles Tabitha’s Cancer-tankerous Mommy, a contributor to the inspirational How We Became Breast Cancer Thrivers, and creator of Crack Open a Book! education curriculums.
 In December 2011 she released another award-winning children’s picture book, Nuclear Power: How a Nuclear Power Plant Really Works!

 She has written and implemented public relations events from Texas to Tennessee on such diverse issues as nuclear power and recreational activities for nursing home residents.
-Ironically it was Frahm’s personal life which led to her publishing career.
+It was Frahm’s personal life which led to her publishing career.
 Her children were two and four years old when she was diagnosed with breast cancer.
 Although her prognosis was excellent, she was surprised to discover her attitude didn’t always reflect the gratitude she felt.
-She was even more surprised to discover there wasn’t a children’s book to help explain her cancer-tankerous behavior to her children.
-Undaunted, she wrote her own book and sent it to a parade of publishers– who turned it down.
+She was even more surprised to discover there was not a children’s book to help explain her cancer-tankerous behavior to her children.
+Undaunted, she wrote her own book and sent it to a parade of publishers…who all turned it down.

 Back home in Minnesota, Frahm fulfilled a promise she had made her friend and dedicated the Nutcracker Publishing Company to Laura Bouldin Karlman.
 A year later Nutcracker Publishing introduced Tickles Tabitha’s Cancer-tankerous Mommy, where it was recommended live on the Rosie O Donnell Talk Show.
 The cancellation of Frahm’s personal appearance on the show due to Anthrax being found at NBC studios at Rockefeller Plaza, where the O Donnell show aired, propelled her into the national spotlight and earned her a reputation for outstanding public relations management amongst her publishing colleagues.

-Amelia Frahm helped pioneer cancer resources for children and was the first cancer survivor to write and implement a cancer awareness school program for elementary children.
-She’s a contributor to, How we became Breast Cancer Thrivers, and creator of Crack Open a Book! cancer education curriculum
+Frahm helped pioneer cancer resources for children, and was the first cancer survivor to write and implement a cancer awareness school program for elementary students.